What Do Meth Pipes Look Like?

 What does a meth pipe look like?

-For those who smoke crystal meth, many use glass pipes similar to crack pipes.
-Meth pipes are often thin, cylindrical glass tubes with a round, bulbous end.
-The meth is packed into a hole in the round end and heated underneath until inhalable vapors are created.
+Similar to crack pipes, meth pipes (also called bubble pipes) are often thin, cylindrical glass tubes with a round, bulbous end.
+The meth is packed into a hole in the round end, which is heated over a flame until inhalable vapors are created.
+The process avoids combustion, which preserves the drug’s potency.
+However, pipes still pose significant health risks, including lung damage, burns, and long-term addiction issues.

 Home made meth pipes